No. 18 TCU Cruises Past New Haven in Home Opener

 Teams can't necessarily pitch around Traeger either.
 If opposing pitchers decide to pitch around Sawyer Strosnider or Brunson in a big spot, they'll have to deal with a hitter that's been an RBI machine recently.

-TCU and New Haven will meet again today at 3 p.m. as the Horned Frogs looke to secure the series.
+TCU and New Haven will meet again today at 2 p.m. as the Horned Frogs look to secure the series.

 For more coverage and to join the conversation, visit the the fan forum at KillerFrogs.com